SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/Speedometer_guide.md

   3. Set Prescaler so timer resolution fits speed range.
   4. Enable NVIC interrupt for TIM1.
   5. Generate code and verify if it compiles correctly.

-# 4 Step - Implement Pulse Measurement Logic
-  # TO BE CONTINUED